rbredtech/tracking-sampler/README.md

 <script type="text/javascript" src="http://sampling.tvping.com/testing.js"></script>
 ```

+> As described in the [Build](#build) section, if a different entrypoint like e.g. `sampler-20.js` is used, also the corresponding testing module needs to be used.
+I the case of `sampler-20.js` this would be `testing-20.js`.

-It is important that the script tag is added **after** the tag loading the sampler!
+It is important that the script tag is added **after** the script tag loading the sampler!

 ### Testing API methods